The following professionals lent their expertise to this article:

 5 Keys to Scholarship Success

-Scholarships might be the most sought after forms of financial aid, which means fierce competition.
-That’s why you need to make sure your scholarship application is as perfect as possible, with no mistakes or careless errors.
-Scholarship committees are flooded with applications; a simple error could bump yours to the bottom of the pile.
-Don’t let this happen to you!
+That’s why you need to make sure your scholarship application is as perfect as possible.
+Scholarship committees are flooded with applications, so a simple error could bump yours to the bottom of the pile or eliminated from consideration entirely.

-It’s a given that you need to submit your application on time, but submitting it early can increase your chances of getting an award, especially if decisions are made on a rolling basis. - Key #2: Look for small scholarship awards
+It’s a given that you need to submit your application on time, but submitting it early can increase your chances of getting an award.
+It’s likely to your advantage to be one of the first applicants to make an impression on the selection committee.

-Many scholarships will require letters of recommendation.
-Take the time now to cultivate the relationships you need to get those great letters – and besides that, it helps to network!
+Many scholarship applications include submitting letters of recommendation.
+Take the time now to cultivate the relationships you need – with teachers, employers, etc. – to get those great letters.

 College Resources for Asian American and Pacific Islander Students